Skip to main content

 ngramDistance

 Calculates the 4-gram distance between a haystack string and a needle string.
-For that, it counts the symmetric difference between two multisets of 4-grams and normalizes it by the sum of their cardinalities.
+For this, it counts the symmetric difference between two multisets of 4-grams and normalizes it by the sum of their cardinalities.
 Returns a Float32 between 0 and 1.
-The smaller the result is, the more strings are similar to each other.
-Throws an exception if constant needle or haystack arguments are more than 32Kb in size.
-If any of non-constant haystack or needle arguments is more than 32Kb in size, the distance is always 1.
+The smaller the result is, the more similar the strings are to each other.

 Functions ngramDistanceCaseInsensitive, ngramDistanceUTF8, ngramDistanceCaseInsensitiveUTF8 provide case-insensitive and/or UTF-8 variants of this function.